Easy Meat Sauce For Pasta

 1. Substitutes and variations:

-• Tomato sauce: I prefer to use plain basic tomato sauce and add my own seasonings, but use what suits you or what you have on hand.
-White Linen Marinara sauce from Costco is a great option.
-Or if you’re feeling energetic, try out our homemade San Marzano Tomato Sauce.
-If you don’t have tomato sauce, use tomato purée instead.
-If you only have diced tomatoes, omit the water or use just half.
-Alternatively, cook the sauce for an extra 30-50 minutes.
+• Tomato sauce: I tend to use a plain tomato sauce to control the seasonings, but use what suits you or what you have on hand.
+Rao’s, Hunts, or White Linen Marinara sauce from Costco are good options.
+Or, use our homemade San Marzano Tomato Sauce

 4. To Make Ahead or Freeze: